bright-dev/bright/doc/source/Reprocess.rst

 .. attribute:: Reprocess.sepeff

-    This is a dictionary or map representing the separation efficiencies of each isotope in :func:`bright.track_isos`.
+    This is a dictionary or map representing the separation efficiencies of each isotope in :func:`bright.track_nucs`.
     Therefore it has zzaaam-integer keys and float (double) values.
 During initialization, other SE dictionaries are converted to this standard form::